 Sometimes death results from prolonged exposure to a toxic substance or environmental exposure to chemicals.
-In this case, consulting with a California wrongful death lawyer who has experience in this area is vital, as you may be up against a large utility company or corporation with bountiful legal resources.
+In this case, consulting with a Fresno wrongful death lawyer who has experience in this area is vital, as you may be up against a large utility company or corporation with bountiful legal resources.

 Who can seek compensation?

 The following parties are permitted to bring a wrongful death claim in California: